 Point of Sale

 Your POS system helps you keep track of your day-to-day sales and expenses.
 Used effectively, POS can save you time and provide you with important insights into your business operations.
 Square’s POS software is free to use – there are no setup or monthly fees.
 You only pay when you take a payment.
-And unlike other payment processors, when you take a payment with Square you get the money in your bank account as soon as the next business day.
+And unlike other payment processors, when you take a payment with Square you get the money in your bank account as soon as the next day.

 Review your costs regularly and use accounting software to create profit and loss reports.
 Xero or QuickBooks Online are two cloud-based accounting platforms that integrate with Square.
 Your accountant or financial advisor should also be able to help you interpret these reports and make decisions based on what they’re telling you.